jamesmills/watchable/README.md

 #Laravel Watchable

-Enable users to watch various models in your applications
+Enable users to watch various models in your application.

-#### Composer Install
+ - Designed to work with Laravel Eloquent models
+ - Just add the trait to the model you would like to be watchable
+ - Watches are unique for one model and one user
+ - Events are fired on `watched` and `unwatched` methods

+## Installation (Laravel <= 5.4)

+Pull in the package using Composer

     composer require jamesmills/watchable

-#### Install and then run the migrations
+Include the service provider within `app/config/app.php`.

 ```php
 'providers' => [